Feng Shui for the Fire Horse year 2026

 Directly opposite Tai Sui is its counterpart: Sui Po or the Year Breaker.
 If Tai Sui represents the ruling energy, Sui Po is the shadow side—the sector most at odds with the year’s Chi.

 Since Tai Sui is in South 2, the Sui Po falls in North 2, which is the domain of the Rat.
-This explains why those born under the Rat sign may need extra caution during 2026: their own zodiac sign sits in direct opposition to the ruling Horse.
+This explains why those born under this animal might need extra caution during 2026: their own zodiac sign sits in direct opposition to the ruling Horse.

 What it means: The North becomes unstable and is best left quiet.

-The Sui Po affliction occupies the North in 2026—another sector best left undisturbed.
+The Sui Po affliction occupies North in 2026—another sector best left undisturbed.

 San Sha – The Three Killings in the North